bartfeenstra/betty/documentation/usage/project/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 :sup:`required`

 The presence role's human-readable label.
-This can be a string or :doc:`multiple translations </usage/configuration/static-translations-localizable>`.
+This can be a string or :py:class:`multiple translations <betty.locale.localizable.static.StaticTranslations>`.

 ``presence_roles{}.description``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :sup:`optional`

 The presence role's human-readable long description.
-This can be a string or :doc:`multiple translations </usage/configuration/static-translations-localizable>`.
+This can be a string or :py:class:`multiple translations <betty.locale.localizable.static.StaticTranslations>`.

 ``extensions``
 --------------